 “Shakespeare in Pain: Edward Bond’s Lear and the Ghosts of History,” Shakespeare Survey, 55 (2002): 159-69.

 "Queer Edward II: Postmodern Sexualities and the Early Modern Subject."
 In Paul W. White, ed.
 Marlowe, History,and Sexuality: New Critical Essays on Christopher Marlowe.
 New York: AMS Press, 1998, 213-23.
 Reprinted in Avraham Oz, ed., Marlowe: Contemporary Critical Essays (New York: Palgrave, 2003), pp. 200-12.

-Cartelli teaches courses on Shakespeare, Shakespeare on Film, Postcolonial Literatures, Caribbean Writing, the Indian diaspora, and James Joyce for the English Department, and World Cinemas, Film Cultures of the Middle-East, and New Asian Cinemas for the Film Studies program.
-He team-teaches (with Beth Schachter of the Theater Department) Renaissance Plays in Process, a course that mixes intensive reading and research with applied work in acting, directing, dramaturgy, stage-management and design.
-He has, in the last few years, collaborated with other colleagues in Theater and English in the supervision of Honors theses written by cross-over Theater/English majors in the emerging field of Performance Studies.
+Cartelli teaches Shakespeare, Shakespeare Reproduced, Medieval Literature, Caribbean Writing, Reading India, and seminars on Joyce’s Ulysses, and the fictions of J.M.
+Coetzee for the English Department; and Contemporary World Cinemas, Film Cultures of North Africa & the Middle-East, and New Asian Cinemas for the Film Studies program.
+He occasionally teaches or team-teaches Renaissance Plays in Process, a course that mixes intensive reading and research with applied work in acting, directing, dramaturgy, and design.
+He often collaborates with colleagues in Theater and English in the supervision of Honors theses written by cross-over Theater/English majors in the emerging field of Performance Studies.